vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 + ### Lazy attributes

 “Normal” attributes in Factory Girl are evaluated when the factory is defined.
 You usually provide static values as parameters to methods with the same name of your attributes.
-If you want to delay the evaluation until the last possible moment—when the instance gets created—you will need to feed attributes their values via a code block.
+If you want to delay the evaluation until the last possible moment—when the instance gets instantiated—you will need to feed attributes their values via a code block.
 Associations and dynamically created values from objects like **DateTime** objects will be your most frequent customers for that lazy treatment.

 ``` ruby
 FactoryGirl.define do